Fluctuation without dissipation: Microcanonical Langevin Monte Carlo: Introduction

-The purpose of this paper is to explore MCHMC in the continuous-time limit, with and without diffusion.
-In section \ref{sec: deterministic} we derive the Liouville equation for continuous deterministic dynamics directly from the ODE, and show that its stationary solution is the target distribution.
-In section \ref{sec: stochastic} we extend from ODE to an SDE, giving rise to continuous Microcanonical Langevin (MCLMC) dynamics.
-In contrast to the standard Langevin dynamics, the energy conservation leads to dynamics that does not have a velocity damping term associated with the stochastic term, such that the noise is energy conserving.
+In section \ref{sec: stochastic}, we instead propose Microcanonical Langevin Monte Carlo (MCLMC), which directly adds stochasticity to the acceleration of the deterministic dynamics.
+This is a continuous-time analog of partially stochastically reorienting the velocity direction after every step of the deterministic dynamics, and is easy to integrate.
+MCLMC introduces one additional free parameter, the strength of the stochastic perturbation, whose optimal value can be determined by a short prerun \citep{MCHMC} and is anologus to the bounce rate in MCHMC.
+In contrast to the standard Langevin dynamics and stochastic isokinetic dynamics, the energy conservation in MCLMC leads to dynamics that does not have a velocity damping term associated with the stochastic term, such that the noise is energy conserving.
 We derive the associated Fokker-Planck equation and show its stationary solution is the same as for the Liouville equation.
 In section \ref{sec: ergodicity} we prove that SDE is ergodic and in section \ref{sec: geometric ergodicity} we demonstrate that it is also geometrically ergodic for smooth, log-convex target distributions.
 In section \ref{phi4} we apply MCLMC to study the statistical $\phi^4$ field theory and compare it with Hamiltonian Monte Carlo.